-&lt;sup>2 Summarized from the 2011 report Initial Cultural Resources Investigation San Francisquito Creek Flood Damage Reduction and Ecosystem Restoration Project, Santa Clara and San Mateo Counties, California by Far Western Anthropological Research Group, Inc.
+2 Summarized from the 2011 report Initial Cultural Resources Investigation San Francisquito Creek Flood Damage Reduction and Ecosystem Restoration Project, Santa Clara and San Mateo Counties, California by Far Western Anthropological Research Group, Inc.

 Leland Stanford, Sr. purchased land along San Francisquito Creek in the late nineteenth century and established the Palo Alto Stock Farm.
-This land formed the basis of Stanford University, which was founded in 1891.
+This land formed the basis of Stanford University, which was founded in 1885, and opened in 1891.